yw2705/learnGit/readme.txt

-mabe i will fall in love with somebody
+new start

 today i decide to learn git

+mabe i will fall in love with somebody here is a new line

+today i decide to learn git

+Git is a distributed version control system.

+Git is free software.